Top 10 Best Quotes from Marcus Aurelius

 12 The best revenge is not to be like your enemy

-Saying that even with the pressure of negative people, focus on setting yourself as a good example, and not to react similarly as to your enemy's reactions.
+Even with the pressure of negative people, focus on setting yourself as a good example, and do not react similarly to your enemy's actions.

 13 It is not death that a man should fear, but he should fear never beginning to live

-Simply put, push yourself outside your comfort zone, take risks, and live a life you want to live, even with the obstacles you may encounter along with it.
+Simply put, push yourself outside your comfort zone, take risks, and live the life you want to live, even with the obstacles you may encounter.

 14 Our life is what our thoughts make it